Tinitto/data-science-snapshot-testing/README.md

 ### Other Considerations

-- There is a possibility of also testing the time spent calculating as opposed to the accuracy of the final results.
+- There is a possibility of also testing the time spent calculating as opposed to testing only the accuracy of the final results.
-This too can be saved in a pickle file of say performance
+This too can be saved in a pickle file

 - Actually a whole range of performance parameters can be snapshot tested, including memory usage, time spent etc.